cssu/first-year-guide/docs/index.md

 ![ice-cream sandwich GIF](https://media.giphy.com/media/7FDtvM9nIN6Cs/giphy.gif)

 CSSU also hosts a variety of events, including Games Night, where students have the opportunity to socialize with each other over games of all kinds, all night long.
 They also have lots of video games and consoles in the office, from the Gamecube (for Smash Bros.) to the Switch (Super Smash Bros Ultimate) and an Xbox One and Playstation 3 for you to play with your friends, or make new ones.
 Feel free to drop by, say hello, and introduce yourself!
+You can sign-up for their email newsletter that will contain information on upcoming events [here](https://cssu.us10.list-manage.com/subscribe/post?u=987f258df56af54075e2c9696&amp;id=6217e7727d)

 ![smash bros](https://media.giphy.com/media/m8XguqDisAIgag7oqT/giphy.gif)